YuriyGuts/hdinsight-playground/README.md

 ####How to run (.NET version):
   1. Build the project, check if `HadoopIISStatusCodeCount.dll` and `MRLib` folder exist in the build output folder.
   2. Make sure that the build output path does not contain spaces.
+  3. Upload the dataset to HDFS (see Java version above).
-  3. Navigate to `MRLib` folder and execute the MapReduce job via `MRRunner`:
+  4. Navigate to `MRLib` folder and execute the MapReduce job via `MRRunner`:

     `MRRunner.exe -dll ..\HadoopIISStatusCodeCount.dll -- /iis/input /iis/output-dotnet`

-  4. To browse the results, run:
+  5. To browse the results, run:

     `hadoop fs -cat /iis/output-dotnet/part-00000`